Health and Safety Information and Resources

 A JHSC is an advisory group required under s.9 of the Occupational Health & Safety Act (OHSA).
 The committee is made up of management and worker representatives who work together to identify health and safety problems and recommend solutions.

 The Ministry of Labour's proactive inspection blitzes focus on sector-specific hazards, and are designed to raise awareness and increase compliance with health and safety legislation.

 Effective July 1, 2014, employers must ensure all workers and supervisors have completed a basic occupational health and safety awareness training program.

 Under the Occupational Health & Safety Act (OHSA) workers and employers share responsibility for occupational health and safety.
-This concept of an internal responsibility system is based on the principle that workplace parties are in the best position to identify health and safety problems and to develop solutions.
+Ideally, the internal responsibility system involves everyone in health and safety, from the company chief executive officer to the worker.